reddec/trusted-cgi/docs/examples/blog.md

 </body></html>
 ```

-* Setup mapping for form values: click on Mapping tab and add:
+* Setup mapping for form values: click on the `Mapping` tab and add:
   * output headers: `Content-Type: text/html`
   * query params should be mapped as: comment to `COMMENT` and name to `NAME`
   * set static dir to `static`